 What Does Amniotic Fluid Smell Like?

-However, Amniotic fluid embolism should not have an effective smell.
+However, normal amniotic fluid should not have a strong smell.
 If it has a bad odor, it could be a sign of infection or defect by meconium.
 Always consult your healthcare provider if you detect an unusual scent.

 Is It Amniotic Fluid or Pee?